Access Locker#

 -H 'Authorization: Bearer {access_token}'

-Keep in mind this command will return ALL lockers and not just the available ones.
+Keep in mind this request will return ALL lockers and not just the available ones.
 So you will need some kind of filtering in your app to not show the unavailable ones to the cutomer.

 [{"id":959,"name":"14","isLowLocker":false,"towerId":{tower_id},"status":{"name":"available","id":1},"type":{"name":"small","description":null,"id":1},"accessMode":"public"},